TAESTUDIOS/Eek0.13/DEPLOYMENT_CHECKLIST.md

 ## Troubleshooting

-### If cron not visible in Vercel:
+### If n8n scheduler not running:
-1. Check `vercel.json` is in root of repository
+1. Check workflow is **Activated** (toggle at top)
-2. Redeploy the project
+2. Verify Schedule Trigger is set to "Every 1 minute"
-3. Check Vercel build logs for errors
+3. Check n8n error logs in Executions tab
+4. Test HTTP Request manually in n8n

 ### If reminders not firing:
 1. Check Vercel Function logs for `/api/scheduler/tick`